 Over the weekend I tried a PC game and also processed some sound using Audacity and Audio Hijack Pro.
 Additional performance from a faster dual-core CPU enhances the experience dramatically.
 This upgrade effort rewarded me with about 1/3 the processing time required as previously.
 Thanks again for all your efforts and information...

 2GHz T7200 Core 2 Duo Swap:

 This is the second Mini I have upgraded and the take-apart an replace process went well.
 Used web available instructions (MacBidouille) to get me through the steps involved.
-(Heres a reader's Mac Mini Intel CPU Upgrade Guide from spring 2006 also.)
 I left the Combo drive in the Mini since I have an external Superdrive compatible from OWC.

 The Mini has been rock solid for over a week.
 Smc fan control shows operating temps in the 50s centigrade under normal use which for me is word processing, email and web surfing.

 Total cost to me was $515 for a Mini that sells for about $699 at the Apple Store's refurb page.
 Overall, I rate the combination of these upgrades a 10.
 Thanks for a great Mac site.

 Thanks Ron.
 The Mini (and iMac) Socketed CPUs are a real plus (hope they keep those in the future).